top of page

 Mindfulness Network Logo

-Logo with Title (rectangle).png
+Logo with Title (rectangle)

 Mindfulness-Based Childbirth and Parenting (MBCP) is an evidence-based programme for expectant parents that integrates mindfulness skills and practice with childbirth and parenting education.
+This specialist training module is offered as part of The Mindfulness Network Training Pathway in association with Bangor University.

 Founded in 1998, by nurse-midwife Nancy Bardacke, CNM, the 9-week MBCP programme is one of the first adaptations of the world-renowned Mindfulness-Based Stress Reduction Programme (MBSR) founded by Jon Kabat-Zinn, PhD.
 In the years since its inception, thousands of expectant parents have used MBCP to help them navigate the transformational processes of pregnancy and childbirth, as well as the intense, joyful, and sometimes stressful experiences of being a parent.